Weather satellites were first launched in 1960 by America

 you may get your scanner to work, but it will not provide the

-results you see in our colour brochures.
+results you see in our colour images.
 Our PROscan receiver

 has been specially designed to provide optimum performance.